Richard King Mellon Foundation

 -

-No pre-submission meetings: Unlike many foundations, program officers are generally unavailable until after proposal submission.
+No pre-submission meetings: Unlike many foundations, programme officers are generally unavailable until after proposal submission.
 Your application must stand on its own without relationship-building meetings.

 -